Service settings

 Provided API

 Module developers can interact with the microservice by sending HTTP requests from scripts, for example, in processes or widgets.
 To make it possible, a web API has to be developed and implemented for the microservice.
+Read about the best approaches and tools for creating web APIs in the following articles:

 Communication between two portable services